Identicon-Dao/.github/profile/README.md

 It also opens a whole set of use cases where these validated identities can be safely used, with deep social and economic impacts.

-There have been various approaches in the Web3 community for solving this, we mention four here:
+There have been various approaches in the Web3 community for solving this, we mention five here:

 - Self-sovereign identity (en.wikipedia.org/wiki/Self-sovereign_identity)
 - Bright ID (www.brightid.org): Identity is a human right.
 BrightID is a social identity network that allows you to prove that you’re only using one account.
 It’s the holy grail of digital identity.